 You will want to decide if you want to live alone, with one, or several flatmates, and if you don’t mind sharing one room, or if having your own room is a requirement.

-- 1 + kk (studio)- Again, this describes a one bedroom flat.
-KK stands for kuchyň, koupelna in Czech or, kitchenette and bathroom so this type of kitchen generally only has hot plates, fridge, and sink.
+- 1 + kk (studio) – Again, this describes a one bedroom flat.
+KK stands for kitchen (generally with hot plates, fridge, and sink) and bathroom.

-- 2+kk – Separate bedroom + separate kitchen together with a living room.
-(People really like this option because of it’s size)
+- 2+kk – Separate bedroom + separate kitchen together with a living room (people really like this option because of the size).

-So, of course you have the option of living alone, renting with a colleague or friend, or you can rent in a shared apartment.
 A shared apartment is when you rent a room in an apartment that is already lived in but the current residence has an open room.
-It’s a great way to save money, and save yourself from finding a roommate on public forums,etc. :)
+It’s a great way to save money, and save yourself from finding a roommate on public forums, etc. ?

 Also, make sure appliances in the flat are in good working condition.
-Check the oven/hot plates, inquire about the washer, showerhead, window and door locks, etc. Don’t just assume everything will work, make sure.
+Check the oven/hot plates, inquire about the washer, showerhead, window and door locks.
+Don’t just assume everything will necessarily work.

 - pet policy